dret/webconcepts/concepts/oauth-parameter/client_secret.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-parameter/client_secret"
 title:         "OAuth Parameter: client_secret"
+concept-name:  OAuth Parameter
+concept-value: client_secret
 description: "The client secret.
 The client MAY omit the parameter if the client secret is an empty string."
 ---